Petrol, diesel prices unchanged; here are the prices in your city today

 -

-Petrol prices are left unchanged in major cities on Friday for sixth straight day, according to data from the Good Returns.
+Petrol prices are left unchanged in major cities on Thursday for seventh straight day, according to data from the Good Returns.
 In Delhi, petrol is at Rs 101.84 per litre.
 In Mumbai, petrol price is retailing at Rs 107.83 per litre.
 Diesel prices remained unchanged in the national capital at Rs 89.87 litre.

 Currently, fuel rates are the highest in Bhopal at Rs 110.20 per litre.
 Fuel rates vary across the states in India due to value-added tax.